 At Essex, we offer a rich combination of practical workshops, critical seminars and lectures, and employability opportunities delivered by an experienced team of playwrights, directors, and actors, as well as leading academic theatre specialists.

 Areas of exploration in our modules include, but are not limited to:

 Through classroom teaching, practical experiment and professional experience, we help you craft the skillset that will be essential in your creative development.
 This approach reflects our core belief that engaging with both practice and theory produces a deeper understanding of how theatre works.

-Our commitment to the student experience is why we are ranked 2nd in the UK for Drama (Guardian University Guide 2019) and 3rd for Dance, Drama and Cinematics in the Times Good University Guide 2018.
-Our students love us too - 96% of our Drama students expressed overall satisfaction with their course in the 2018 National Student Survey.
+Our commitment to the student experience is why we are ranked third for drama in the Guardian University Guide 2021 and top 20 for dance, drama and cinematics (Times and Sunday Times Good University Guide 2021).
+Our students love us too - 94% of our Drama students expressed overall satisfaction with their course in the 2020 National Student Survey.
 Other courses within the Department of Literature, Film and Theatre Studies, including Literature, Creative Writing, Filmmaking and Journalism, are available as options to all our students.

 Your education extends beyond the university campus.
 We support you in expanding your education through offering the opportunity to spend a year or a term studying abroad at one of our partner universities.
 The four-year version of our degree allows you to spend the third year abroad or employed on a placement abroad, while otherwise remaining identical to the three-year course.

 Studying abroad allows you to experience other cultures and languages, to broaden your degree socially and academically, and to demonstrate to employers that you are mature, adaptable, and organised.